 Elisha Leake, a Goochland County miller, built the large brick dwelling of Woodlawn in the last quarter of the 18th century after his service in the Revolutionary War.
-In 1806 the property was leased to John Trevillian who, because of its convenient location on Three Chopt Road between Richmond and Charlottesville, opened a tavern here.
+In 1806 the property was leased to John Trevillian who, because of its convenient location on Three Chopt Road (now Route 250) between Richmond and Charlottesville, opened a tavern here.
 Woodlawn was sold in 1834 to Thomas Taylor, who was later a Mexican War hero and is remembered for planting the American flag on Chapultepec Castle.
 The spacious old Woodlawn house is distinguished by its Flemish-bond brickwork, stuccoed jack arches, delicate dentil cornices, and unaltered interior.
 Particularly interesting are the unusual two-story pent closets between the chimneys, one of which contains a secret stair.

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.